 There are certain sections of motorway that only have two lanes and a hard shoulder situated only one onside side.
 Additionally, it’s worth mentioning that Serbia roads are generally quite good.

-Be aware that local drivers may use the central lane to overtake, and that may force you onto the hard shoulder.
+Be aware that local drivers may use the center lane to overtake, and that may force you onto the hard shoulder.